nick-orton/Poiesis/README.md

     T1 ( T2 T3 T4 )

-An expression may begin with variable bindings.
+An expression may begin with word bindings.
 This kind of expression is called a Lambda

     ([X] X X)